 11 Scrumdiddlyumptious Facts About Roald Dahl

 A world without Roald Dahl would be a world without Oompa Loompas, Snozzcumbers, or Muggle-Wumps.
 And who would ever want to live in a world like that?
-So today, on what would have been the author and adventurer’s 97th birthday, we celebrate Roald Dahl Day with 11 gloriumptious facts about the master of edgy kids' books.
+So today, on what would have been the author and adventurer’s 100th birthday, we celebrate Roald Dahl Day with these 11 gloriumptious facts about the master of edgy kids' books.

 1. WRITING WAS NEVER ROALD DAHL’S BEST SUBJECT.

 Dahl held onto a school report he had written as a kid, on which his teacher noted: “I have never met anybody who so persistently writes words meaning the exact opposite of what is intended.”

 2. MAKING UP NONSENSICAL WORDS WAS PART OF WHAT DAHL DID BEST.

 When writing 1982’s The BFG, Dahl created 238 new words for the book’s protagonist, which he dubbed Gobblefunk.